apache/samza/docs/learn/documentation/versioned/jobs/configuration.md

 * `task.class`
 * `task.inputs`

-See the [Basic Configurations](basic-configurations.html) page to get started.

 ### Configuration Keys

-A complete list of configuration keys can be found on the [Configuration Table](configuration-table.html) page.
+A complete list of configuration keys can be found on the [Samza Configurations](samza-configurations.html) page.
 Note that configuration keys prefixed with "sensitive." are treated specially, in that the values associated with such keys will be masked in logs and Samza's YARN ApplicationMaster UI.
 This is to prevent accidental disclosure only; no encryption is done.